tobiassjosten/boris-loader/README.md

 - [eZ Publish](http://ez.no/): \Boris\Loader\Provider\EzPublish().
 - [Symfony2](http://symfony.com/): \Boris\Loader\Provider\Symfony2().

-### Symfony2 Provider Environment and Debug
+### Symfony2 provider optional arguments
-You can optionally pass the configuration environment name and debug mode to the Symfony2 provider as arguments.
+You can optionally pass the Symfony environment name and debug mode to the Symfony2 provider as arguments.
 The arguments default to 'dev' environment and true for debug mode.

     <?php
     require __DIR__.'/../../../../boris-loader.php';